jeffeb3/v1pi/doc/setup.rst

 Connect to Hot Spot
 -------------------

-* The Hot Spot will show up with an ssid of ``raspap-webui`` and a connection password of ``ChangeMe``.
+* The Hot Spot will show up with an ssid of ``raspap-webgui` and a connection password of ``ChangeMe``.
 * Your computer might complain that you don't have an Internet connection.
 That's normal.
 The pi doesn't have Internet.